Gian12315/organizer/README.md

 # Organizer

-A simple program that will help you organize a folder by file extensions (if not provided, it will default to all files).
+A simple program that will help you organize a folder by moving your files to another folder you specify.
+By specifying a file extension you filter the files moved.

 ## Why would you use this?
 * Because your folder is full of files and everytime you want to organize the folder, the explorer gets slow or crashes (My case)